christineymshen/christineymshen.github.io/_pages/about.md

 social: true
 ---

-I have just completed my Master's degree from the [Department of Statistical Science](https://stat.duke.edu/) at Duke University.
-I will start my PhD (a.k.a. permanent head damage) here in August.
+I am a first year Ph.D. student in the [Department of Statistical Science](https://stat.duke.edu/) at Duke University.
 My research interests are still developing.
-I'm fascinated by the mystery of the mind.
 I'm interested in understanding Consciousness, and I hope to use quantitative tools to better understand the human minds.

 I enjoy studying statistical theory and hope to be able to develop theories and methodologies.
 I find myself drawn to further studies of mathematics.
 I like coding, especially algorithmic optimization -- I'm obsessed with (even just temporarily) reducing entropy in my life in every possible way.
 Generally I'm curious to learn about different perspectives to look at the world.

-Currently I'm enjoying my cannot-go-back-home-yet-still-hope-it-never-ends summer days.
-And I'm slowly brownion-motioning in things I find interesting.

 Outside of Statistics, a few things I've been enjoying doing regularly are: yoga, meditation, and tennis.